alexalemi/blog.alexalemi.com/kl.md

-that if you want to set your updated beliefs such that they are as close as possible to your prior beliefs while being consistent with your observations, you should set your updated beliefs according to Bayes rule run on the prior beliefs.
+that if you want to set your updated beliefs such that they are as close as possible to your prior beliefs while being consistent with your observations, you should set your updated beliefs according to Bayes' rule run on the prior beliefs.

 ## Expected Weight of Evidence